chimay/wheel/README.md

 ## Prerequisites

-Some functions assume a Unix-like OS, like Linux or BSD.
+Some functions assume a Unix-like OS, like Linux or BSD :

+- async functions
+- generation of a script to symlink or copy the wheel as a filesystem tree

 Most of it should work out of the box on other OSes, however.
 If you encounter some problem, please let me know.